+where

-Where po is the peak blast overpressure, which is interpreted as the peak incident and reflected overpressures for the incident and the reflected blast wave, respectively; b is the decay coefficient; and to is the positive phase duration.
+po = peak blast overpressure, which is interpreted as the peak incident and reflected overpressures for the incident and the reflected blast wave, respectively; and

+b = decay coefficient; and to is the positive phase duration.
 Special literature is to be referred for the calculation of the blast wave decay parameter, b.

 Blast Overpressure History Parameters